The Esme Trilogy: Esme’s Gift, by Elizabeth Foster

 Cassandra can be read is a ‘coming of age’ novel in that it concerns teenage insecurities and self-doubts, the cruel cut and thrust of cliques and friendships, and the tensions within families.
 But I think you will also soon be reading it, as I did, mindful of the big questions about fate and destiny, and mulling over the extent to which each of one’s decisions cuts away previous possibilities and opens up new ones.

 Kathryn Gossow is also the author of The Dark Poet.
 An older Cassie, the central character of Cassandra features in the stories in The Dark Poet.
-As you can see from my review in this blog, the connection is intriguing.
-The Dark Poet is also published by Odyssey Books.

 (The images of the book in this post are courtesy of Odyssey Books and the author.)